msorbi/CuPUL/README.md

 # CuPUL for Historical NER
 Fork of [liyp0095/CuPUL](https://github.com/liyp0095/CuPUL) with added datasets.
 Work in progress.

+## Historical NER Instructions

+### Datasets preparation
+- `source scripts/prepare_hdsner.sh`
+  - clones the datasets submodule
+  - creates the datasets conda environment
+  - downloads and pre-processes the datasets, with sequence length 128

+### Environment setup
+This is the setup of the model environment, which differs from the one in the submodule. \
+`conda env create -n CuPUL -f environment.yml` \
+`conda activate CuPUL`

+### Format data and run model
+`bash scripts/run_hdsner.sh supervised` # supervised setting \
+`bash scripts/run_hdsner.sh distant` # distantly-supervised setting \
+Results will be in data-hdsner-(supervised|distant)-DATASET. \
+**NOTE**: this will overwrite previous results.

+### Evaluate results
+- `source scripts/eval_hdsner.sh`
+  - activate the datasets environment
+  - evaluates results, writing to `data/hdsner_report_(valid|test)_(ct|st).json`
+    - ct: curriculum training - st: self-training
+    - it contains both supervised and distant results, if previously run, in the same file

+# Forked Readme

 ## Re-Examine Distantly Supervised NER: A New Benchmark and a Simple Approach

 This paper delves into Named Entity Recognition (NER) under the framework of Distant Supervision (DS-NER), where the main challenge lies in the compromised quality of labels due to inherent errors such as false positives, false negatives, and positive type errors.
 We critically assess the efficacy of current DS-NER methodologies using a real-world benchmark dataset named QTL, revealing that their performance often does not meet expectations.
 To tackle the prevalent issue of label noise, we introduce a simple yet effective approach, Curriculum-based Positive-Unlabeled Learning CuPUL, which strategically starts on "easy" and cleaner samples during the training process to enhance model resilience to noisy samples.
 Our empirical results highlight the capability of CuPUL to significantly reduce the impact of noisy labels and outperform existing methods.